-- Nineteen (19) homes delivered to existing or new home buyers.
-Some existing homebuyers had been under contract for more than two years; - Stabilized neighborhoods under construction suffering from vagrant trespassing and vandalism; - Responded to information and reporting requests from more than eight regulatory agencies to support their investigations; - Brought Fixed Maintenance invoicing current.
-It was several months delayed at the inception of the Receivership; - Reconstructed financial records for Fixed Maintenance.
-Filed past due sales tax and other returns which by law prevented had Texas state agencies to pay past due amounts;
+- Twenty-two (22) homes delivered to existing or new home buyers.
+Some existing homebuyers had been under contract for more than two years. - Stabilized neighborhoods under construction suffering from vagrant trespassing and vandalism. - Responded to information and reporting requests from more than eight regulatory agencies to support their investigations. - Brought Fixed Maintenance invoicing current.
+It was delayed several months at the inception of the Receivership. - Reconstructed financial records for Fixed Maintenance.
+Filed past due sales tax and other returns which by law had prevented Texas state agencies from paying past due amounts. - Retained approximately 20 former employees, which allowed the Receivership to benefit from their knowledge and provided a transition to their next jobs.
+Subsequently, employees have left, been transitioned to contractor status and headcount reduced to only a few remaining independent contractors paid hourly. - Supported the administrator of the remaining HomBase asset (the seller notes) and monitored the status of the related payment. - Repaid more than \$60 million to secured lenders.

-- Re-employed approximately 20 former employees which allowed the Receivership to benefit from their knowledge and provided a transition to their next jobs; - Supported the administrator of the remaining HomBase asset (the seller note), and monitored the status of the related payment; - Repaid more than \$59 million to secured lenders; - Created a claims management system and processed 1,329 claims from investors and creditors; - Uncovered and made claims related to pre-Receivership payments made to repair homes not owned by Receivership Entities; - Supported a thorough marketing and sales effort of PSW as a going concern, and of multiple combinations of properties to maximize the number of potential buyers; - Filed a motion to retain special counsel to pursue D&O claims; - Provided defense counsel information required to file a response to a claim by certain Principals; - Resolved an out-of-state dispute with investors which netted \$100,000 to the Receivership Estate; and - Filed claims against the former executives.
+- Created a claims management system and processed 1,359 claims from investors and creditors. - Uncovered and made claims related to pre-Receivership payments made to repair homes not owned by Receivership Entities. - Supported a thorough marketing and sales effort of PSW as a going concern, and of multiple combinations of properties to maximize the number of potential buyers. - Filed a motion to retain special counsel to pursue D&O claims. - Provided defense counsel information required to file a response to a claim by certain Principals. - Resolved an out-of-state dispute with investors which netted \$100,000 to the Receivership Estate; and - Filed claims against the former executives.